How to scrape an infinite scroll page in Puppeteer

 while (staleScrolls < maxStaleScrolls && scrolls < maxScrolls) {

-/* Jump to the bottom and read the height from inside the page. */
+/* jump to the bottom and read the height from inside the page. */

 const currentHeight = await page.evaluate(() => {